Our laboratory provides a unique range of services, from smelting and special assay to nickel testing and antique silver dating.

 Using the most sophisticated modern techniques, state-of-the-art equipment and rigorous procedures - while drawing upon expertise acquired over the centuries - we offer our customers standards of accuracy and reliability that are second to none.

-Our laboratory is fully independent and has been accredited for over 15 years by UKAS (United Kingdom Accreditation Service - oversees laboratory practices, methods and procedures within a test house).
+Our laboratory is fully independent.
 To further underline the quality of our services, we are selected by the Trading Standards Authorities to examine and witness the authenticity of metals.

 To take advantage of our unique combination of experience and cutting edge scientific expertise, you can submit items to our laboratory at Goldsmiths' Hall by post or courier, or in person.
 For more information please contact Chris Walne, Laboratory Manager, or on 020 7606 8971.